Calliphoridae: Food sources

 Adult blowflies are occasional pollinators, being attracted to flowers with strong odors resembling rotting meat, such as the American pawpaw or dead horse arum.
 Little doubt remains that these flies use nectar as a source of carbohydrates to fuel flight, but just how and when this happens is unknown.
 One study showed the visual stimulus a blowfly receives from its compound eyes is responsible for causing its legs to extend from its flight position and allow it to land on any surface.

 Larvae of most species are scavengers of carrion and dung, and most likely constitute the majority of the maggots found in such material, although they are not uncommonly found in close association with other dipterous larvae from the families Sarcophagidae and Muscidae, and many other acalyptrate muscoid flies.

 Predators

-Predators of blow flies include spiders, beetles, frogs, and birds, including chickens.
+Predators of blowflies include spiders, beetles, frogs, and birds, including chickens.